Meerab-Mobin/Meerab-Mobin/README.md

 In my leisure time i often reads novels ,watch F1 and football.
 I also know how to paint ,to bake something and how to drive.
-I have found to develop skills. now its time to disscuss things i am interested in nowdays i am watching news alot especially when it's about wars that is happening around the world like ukraine and palestine law is the degree that fascinate ma aalot
+I have found to develop skills.
+Now its time to disscuss things i am interested in.
+Nowdays i am watching news alot especially when it's about wars that is happening around the world like ukraine and palestine.
+Law is the degree that fascinate me alot